-Square Footage/Physical Description: Up to 43 water control structures
+Square Footage/Physical Description: Up to 43 Water Control Structures

-Historical Background/Need for Project: Remote operability was added to structures without standardization of equipment, wiring, and routing, as well as lacking wiring diagrams.
-In addition, the main components associated with remote operability have reached or exceeded their useful life.
-Maintaining remote operability of the District's water control structures is critical to protecting life and property within the region.
-This project will design standardized systems to replace existing equipment with modernized technology and provide diagrams for efficient maintenance and repair.
+Historical Background/Need for Project: Previously, remote operability was added to structures without standardization of equipment, wiring, and routing, as well as lacking wiring diagrams.
+Additionally, the main components associated with the remote operability have reached or exceeded their useful life.
+The remote operability of the District's water control structures is critical to protecting life and property within the region.

-Area(s) of Responsibility: Flood Protection, Natural Systems and Water Supply
+Area(s) of Responsibility: Flood Protection, Natural Systems, Water Supply